 - To eliminate food or fluid requirements

-- To allow for optimal use of ART during pregnancy or in cases where pregnancy may occur (see the Perinatal Guidelines)
+- To allow optimal use of ART during pregnancy or when pregnancy is desired or may occur (see Perinatal Guidelines)

 - To reduce costs (see Cost Considerations and Antiretroviral Therapy)